Monday, November 28, 2011

 Thank you, thank you, thank you, Mom & Dad.
 For those of you who don't know, Mom & Dad paid for a hotel for two nights and Sister Clemons' parents paid for another two nights this week because of our bed bug dilemma.
 And it was wonderful!
 WONDERFUL!
 I never thought that as a missionary I'd be able to stay in a hotel, but I've done a lot of things as a missionary I never thought I'd do.
 This just adds to the list.
 And, we each got queen-size beds!
 It was glorious.
 Even though it was awful and horrible to have bed bugs and it slowed down our work a lot this week because we were dealing with them for a big portion of our time, we had some tender mercies from Heavenly Father.

-Note from Mom: This is the 2-Star Country Inn and Suites where they stayed.
+Note from Mom: The 2-Star Country Inn and Suites where they stayed.
 I had tried to book another -

 kept coming back to this one, called the front desk and talked to the nicest man, knew he'd be good to